 To help with your educational goals, the Learning Center provides a variety of services.
 Free tutoring is available to you in most program content areas.
 Tutoring is done on a “drop in” basis, in small groups or one-to-one.

 If you are a current or prospective student, enhancement (developmental) courses are available to help improve your skills in specific areas.
-For additional information on enhancement courses, contact the Learning Center Director.
+For additional information on enhancement courses, contact the Student Support Coordinator.

-The Learning Center Director is the Accommodations Coordinator.
-If you are a student with special needs, see the Learning Center Director in advance for accommodations.
+The Academic Center Director is the Accommodations Coordinator.
+If you are a student with special needs, see the Academic Center Director in the library in advance for accommodations.

 The Learning Center also serves as a Testing Center.
 All testers are required to provide a picture ID before testing.
 Tests are proctored for NCC courses taken online or on-campus, assessment tests, CLEP tests, as well as certification tests.
 Talk to the Learning Center personnel to schedule testing time slots.
 Proctoring for other colleges can be arranged by request.
-There is no charge for proctoring ICCOC tests, but a semester fee is charged for proctoring other colleges’ tests.
+There is no charge for proctoring Iowa community college tests, but a semester fee is charged for proctoring out of state or 4-year college tests.